BEComTweaks/docs/docs/to-do.md

 	- Make a proper footer aside from the credits footer
 - docs
 	- Finish it up! <!--too lazy-->
-- resource-packs
-	- Dark UI for Crafter
-	- Fix packs for 1.21.40

 ## Completed
 - General